Mother of News Corp Chairman Rupert Murdoch dies at 103

 Murdoch, the matriarch of one of Australia's most prominent media families, was best known as a philanthropist, serving on and forming numerous institutes that promoted medical research, the arts and social welfare.

-Her philanthropic work earned her civil honours in both her native Australia and Britain.
+Her philanthropic work earned her civil honors in both her native Australia and Britain.

 Murdoch, who would have been 104 in January, is survived by 77 direct descendants, including three children Anne Kantor, Janet Calvert-Jones and Rupert.
 Her fourth and eldest child, Helen Handbury, died in 2004.